erlangMS/documentation/README.md

 * Dissertation of Master of Applied Computing graduate

-* Quick guide for Java developers on the erlangms platform
+* Quick guide for Java developers on the Erlangms platform